vultr/terraform-provider-vultr/docs/r/bare_metal_server.html.markdown

 * `snapshot_id` - (Optional) The ID of the Vultr snapshot that the server will restore for the initial installation.
 * `script_id` - (Optional) The ID of the startup script you want added to the server.
 * `ssh_key_ids` - (Optional) A list of SSH key IDs to apply to the server on install (only valid for Linux/FreeBSD).
-* `userdata` - (Optional) Generic data store, which some provisioning tools and cloud operating systems use as a configuration file.
+* `user_data` - (Optional) Generic data store, which some provisioning tools and cloud operating systems use as a configuration file.
 It is generally consumed only once after an instance has been launched, but individual needs may vary.
 * `enable_ipv6` - (Optional) Whether the server has IPv6 networking activated.
 * `notify_activate` - (Optional) Whether an activation email will be sent when the server is ready.
 * `hostname` - (Optional) The hostname to assign to the server.